 - Show a high CPC in terms of paid search, have a decent volume in terms of searches per month, few or no competitors with a distinct content plan, and finally low or moderate competition in terms of link metrics

 - A smaller number of potential results, competitors and pages, for the keyword.
 Millions of pages will constitute a hard sell.

 Generally you would want all the above statements to be true for a profitable niche.
 However, it’s up to you and other factors (knowledge, potential, commitment, passion) may outweigh situations where they are not.

-Hopefully you can make the decision or at the very least, have a good foundation for further research whether or not you should commit.
+Hopefully, you can make the decision or at the very least, have a good foundation for further research on whether or not you should commit.

 What’s your way of assessing a niche in a quick fashion?
 Let us know in the comments!

 This blog post was written by Mikael Uusitalo.
 He is the founder of Cubicle Dropout. – a blog about digital marketing.